apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 **Note:** The following two settings enable sensor framework and sensor device shell support:

-* `SENSOR_CLI`: Specifies whether to enable the `sensor` shell command in the sensor framework package.
+* `SENSOR_CLI`: Specifies whether the `sensor` shell command is enabled in the sensor framework package.

-* `BNO055_CLI`: Specifies whether to enable the `bno055` shell command in the bno055 device driver package.
+* `BNO055_CLI`: Specifies whether the `bno055` shell command is enabled in the bno055 device driver package.
+The sensor_test application also uses this setting to conditionally include the call to the `bno055_shell_init()` function to initialize the shell support in the driver.

 This tutorial uses both shell commands.
 They are enabled by default so you do not need to explicitly enable the setting for this target.

 <br>
-Run the `newt target create` command to create the target.
+1. Run the `newt target create` command, from your project base directory,  to create the target.
 We name the target `nrf52_bno055_test`:
 <br>
 ```no-highlight